manid2/lone-wolf-theme/README.md

 ### By forking the theme repository

 If you want to make changes to the code and to truly own the site.
-Follow the blog on smashing magazine to learn about this method [here][sm-gh-pages].
+Follow the blog on [smashing magazine][sm-gh-pages] to learn about this method.

 ### As a ruby gem